Scope of Rural Marketing

 While making and implementing marketing strategies, marketers believe that transportation and communication options have converted the world into a large village.
 They assume that most consumers these days live in urban areas, and their disposable income grows consistently.

 However, the data collected by the United Nations (UN) suggest that only 55% of the world’s population currently live in urban areas.
 In several developing countries, the rural population is much higher than the urban population.
-For instance, about 65% of India’s population live in rural areas in 2023.
+For instance, about 35-37% of India’s population live in urban areas in 2024.
+So our rural population is around 63-65% of our total population.
+The statistics and data depict the significance and scope of rural marketing across countries.
+No domestic or multinational company can sustain profitable growth without supplementing urban marketing with rural marketing.

 As a marketing system, rural marketing makes companies consider consumers living in rural customers while planning, developing, pricing, distributing, and promoting products/services.
 Each company can implement rural marketing concepts by adopting various approaches – urban to rural, rural to urban, and rural to rural.